angrymrtom/angrymrtom.github.io/_posts/2019-04-26-taplist-pi-zero.md

 The premise of this digital taplist, uses a free product (for personal use) called [Taplist.io](https://taplist.io).
 You will need to create an account, and from there, you can create taps, build your beverage database, create kegs, attach kegs to taps.
 I'm not going to go into very much detail on this part because there is so many variables, and so much customization you can do with it.  what ever you customize under the "Look And Feel" section of your dashboard, is what will be displayed on the final product when you are finished.
 The other nice part is you get an online taplist you can share with anyone (you can find mine at the bottom of this page, by clicking the "beer mug" icon).

 ### Setting up the Raspberry Pi Zero
-For the first partof this build, we need to install and configure the Raspberry Pi Zero, we will be installing the latest version of [Raspbian Stretch Lite](https://www.raspbian.org).
+For the first part of this build, we need to install and configure the Raspberry Pi Zero, we will be installing the latest version of [Raspbian Stretch Lite](https://www.raspbian.org).
 1. Download the latest img for **Raspbian Stretch Lite** [here](https://www.raspberrypi.org/downloads/raspbian/).
 2. Open the `Disk Utility` app:
     * Press `CMD+SPACE` to open the `Spotlight` application.